Colorado Psychology Doctorate Programs

 University of Denver

 The University of Denver was one of the first major colleges and universities to offer the Psy.D., with the program kicking off in 1976.
-Denver’s Graduate School of Professional Psychology today offers a wide range of specialty areas, including military, Latinx, oncology, infant and early childhood, and substance use and addiction.
+Denver’s Graduate School of Professional Psychology today offers a wide range of specialty areas, including military psychology, neuropsychology, forensic psychology, psychodynamic psychotherapy, CBT, health psychology, and treatment of special populations.
 UD also offers a range of Ph.D. degrees in psychology fields, including developmental, school and counseling psychology.

-- Degrees offered: PsyD in Clinical Psychology, PhD in Affective/Social/Cognitive Psychology, PhD in Child, Family and School Psychology, PhD in Counseling Psychology, PhD in Developmental Psychology, PhD in Clinical Child Psychology
+• Degrees offered: PsyD in Clinical Psychology, PhD in Affective Social Cognitive Psychology, PhD in Clinical Psychology-Child emphasis, PhD in Counseling Psychology, PhD in Developmental Psychology, EdS in School Psychology, PhD in School Psychology, EdS in School Psychology Rural Hybrid

 University of Colorado

 Multiple University of Colorado campuses offer doctoral education in psychology, led by a Psy.D. in School Psychology that’s offered at the system’s campus in Denver.
-That program recently received APA accreditation, so few graduates have become licensed in just the first few years of the degree.
 Other psychology doctorates are offered through the University of Colorado system, including Ph.D. in Clinical Psychology programs offered at Boulder and Colorado Springs.
+Between 2016 and 2024, 100 students earned their Psy.D. at the University of Colorado, and 34% of them went on to become licensed.

-- Degrees offered: PsyD in School Psychology (Denver), PhD in Clinical Psychology (Colorado Springs and Boulder)
+• Degrees offered: PsyD in School Psychology (Denver), PhD in Clinical Psychology (Denver, Colorado Springs, and Boulder)

 Colorado State University